 - Must have a currently functional irrigation system.

-- Must have a Smartphone (necessary to program and to control the controller).
+- Must have a smartphone (necessary to program and to operate the controller).